 When preparing your business to tender, it’s important to follow best practice in employment and skills development.

 Ensuring your employment policies and procedures comply with the law is fundamental to any business.
-Winning public or private sector contracts can depend on your business demonstrating best practice in staff management.
+Winning sector contracts can depend on your business showing best practice in staff management.

 Your business may need new skills to move forward.
 Recruiting staff can fill gaps in your team, or you can invest in training current staff to develop into new roles.

 When tendering for contracts, your business can gain an advantage with good equality practices.
-Almost all public sector bodies have a legal duty to eliminate discrimination and to promote equality of opportunity on the grounds of gender, race and disability.
-Having a strong equality policy and showing successful implementation could make a big difference to a potential contractor.
+Almost all public sector bodies have a legal duty to prevent discrimination.
+They aim to promote equality of opportunity on the grounds of gender, race and disability.
+Having a strong equality policy could make a big difference to a potential contractor.
 You should be able to show the policy is working in your business.

 Consider the following to get your business ready to tender: